 Innovators, community members, and experts from around the world recently convened for a webinar hosted by the Fire Grand Challenge team of Conservation X Labs to discuss how Indigenous fire stewardship is driving innovation in fire management and technology.
-The session, featuring panelists from the Kalispell Tribe of Indians, the Indigenous Futures Society, and Biomasa A.C., highlighted the critical integration of traditional knowledge, data, and technology to strengthen community-led fire management approaches.
+The session, featuring panelists from the Kalispel Tribe of Indians, the Indigenous Futures Society, and Biomasa A.C., highlighted the braiding diverse knowledge spheres of traditional knowledge, data, and technology to strengthen community-led fire management approaches.

-The examples shared in the webinar perfectly illustrate how this principle of integration is being applied in practice, resulting in practical solutions across the fire lifecycle.
+The examples shared in the webinar clearly show how this principle of braiding is being put into practice, leading to practical solutions across the fire lifecycle:

-Pedro Martínez, Fire Management Consultant with Biomasa AC. in Chiapas, Mexico, spotlighted the solution built entirely on an integrated knowledge model, a clear demonstration of the Challenge's vision.
-Biomasa, partner community with the International Savanna Fire Management Initiative (ISFMI)’s approach focuses on strengthening community capacity by formally uniting Indigenous traditional knowledge regarding fire, The technical use of fire (modern prescribed burning, modern science (e.g., measuring emissions and fire behavior).
+Pedro Martínez, Fire Management Consultant with Biomasa AC. in Chiapas, Mexico, spotlighted the solution built entirely on an braided knowledge model, a clear demonstration of the Challenge's vision.
+Biomasa, working in partnership with the International Savanna Fire Management Initiative (ISFMI), focuses on strengthening community capacity through the braiding of Indigenous fire stewardship, technical prescribed-fire practices, and scientific tools for measuring emissions and fire behavior.

-This integration is strengthening local capabilities and addressing urgent cultural and environmental challenges:
+This braiding of knowledge systems is strengthening local capabilities and addressing urgent cultural and environmental challenges:

 The need to bridge the gap between traditional knowledge and official data was powerfully illustrated by Joel Adams, Fuels Management Specialist for the Kalispel Tribe of Indians in Northeast Washington State.